The school’s approach to the Curriculum is located in the Curriculum Policy and outlined below:

 Key Stage 3

-Linguistic (in addition to English): At KS3 all pupils study either French or Spanish; Year 8 pupils also begin to study Latin; In KS4 pupils study at least one language at either GCSE or FCSE level
+Linguistic (in addition to English): All pupils study either French or Spanish; Year 8 pupils are introduced to Latin via their Classics lessons;

-Mathematical & Scientific: At KS3 and KS4 all pupils study Mathematics and all three sciences, which are taught as discrete subjects.
-In KS4 students will follow a GCSE course which will result in either one, two or three qualifications.
-In addition, geography which is compulsory until the end of KS3, includes some mathematical and scientific aspects.
+Mathematical & Scientific: All pupils study Mathematics and Science.
+In addition, Geography, compulsory until the end of KS3, includes some mathematical and scientific aspects.

-Human & Social: History, Geography and Religious Studies are compulsory until the end of KS3.
-At KS4 pupils are encouraged to choose at least one of these Humanities subjects.
+Human & Social: History, Geography, Religious Studies and Classics are compulsory until the end of KS3.

 Physical: All pupils participate in Physical Education on a weekly basis

 Aesthetic & Creative: In KS3, all pupils study Health and Fitness, Art, Textiles, Music and Drama.